NREL/ComStock.github.io/docs/resources/how_to_guides/puma_level_analysis.md

 ### Step 2: Identify gaps in the PUMA-level ComStock models.

-As the ComStock dataset includes models representing real buildings and is sampled at the national level, there could be segments of PUMA-level building stock that are underrepresented by the Comstock dataset.
-It is critical to identify and fill these gaps to perform meaningful analysis. there...
+The ComStock dataset includes architypical models that represent collections of real buildings and is sampled at the national level.
+At a finer geographic resolution, for example at a PUMA-level, there are going to be segments of the building stock that are underrepresented by the Comstock dataset.
+It is critical to identify and fill these gaps to perform meaningful analysis.
+To do this follow the instructions below:

 1. Download the ComStock metadata CSV file from [OEDI](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock).